just95/toml.dart/README.md

 When compiled to JavaScript these two types are not distinct.
 Thus a float without decimal places might accidentally be encoded as an integer.
 This behavior would lead to the generation of invalid numeric arrays.
-The `TomlEncoder` addresses this issue by analyzing the contents of numeric arrays first.
+The TOML encoder addresses this issue by analyzing the contents of numeric arrays first.
 If any of its items cannot be represented as an integer, all items will be encoded as floats instead.
-Encoding the following map, for example, would throw an `MixedArrayTypesException` in the VM.
+Encoding the following map, for example, would throw an `TomlMixedArrayTypesException` in the VM.

 ```dart
 var document = {